ericzinnikas/CampBX-Ruby/README.md

 # CampBX-Ruby

 ## About
 Provides a Ruby module to access the CampBX API.
+For a full list of available API calls and their parameters, read the source, or see: [https://campbx.com/api.php](https://campbx.com/api.php).

 ## Usage
+Each method returns a Hash with JSON data from the API.
+Requests are rate-limited to a maximum of once per 500ms.

 ### Initialize
   ```Ruby
   require 'campbx.rb'